sam-brownlow/remote-doorbell-intercom/README.md

-# remote-aiphone
+# remote-doorbell-intercom
-A library for remotely interacting with an Aiphone intercom system
+A library for remotely interacting with an intercom doorbell system

 Must be run from a linux OS (switchbot requires the appropriate bluetooth library, which is unavailable on Mac OS).